microsoft/PubSec-Info-Assistant/docs/deployment/enable_secure_deployment.md

 * __Data Encryption at Rest and in Transit__: Ensure confidentiality by encrypting data both when stored and during transmission.
 * __Integration via Private Endpoints__: All Azure services connect exclusively through private endpoints within a virtual network

 The secure deployment will add several new Azure resources and will likely require additional Azure permissions.
+New resources will include:

+* Azure Monitor
+* Network Security Group (NSG)
+* Private DNS Zone
+* Private Endpoint
+* Private Link
+* Virtual Network (vnet)

 ## Architecture